vulkomilev/oumi/README.md

 ### Configurations

-These configurations demonstrate how to setup and run full training for different model architectures using OUMI.
+These configurations demonstrate how to setup and run full training for different model architectures using Oumi.

 | Model | Type | Configuration | Cluster | Status |
 |-------|------|---------------|---------|--------|